 A variety of athletic activities are available in which students may participate providing they meet eligibility requirements that may apply.
-The following is a list of activities currently being offered.
 For further information, contact Tory Needham, the Athletic Director, at 608-464-3165 ext.
 116.

 STUDENT EMPLOYMENT

 The school does not encourage students to take jobs outside of school that could interfere with their success in the academic program.
 If a student believes that they must maintain a job in addition to going to school, the student must first make contact with their school counselor to discuss any legal requirements and obtain any needed documents.
 (Board Policy 5895 - Student Employment)